Undergraduate Research Opportunities & Funds

-The Office of the Provost and Vice Chancellor for Academic Affairs and the University Honors Program are pleased to call for applications for its Academic Year 2013-2014 Annual Research Grant Competition for Undergraduate Students.
+The Office of the Provost and Vice Chancellor for Academic Affairs is pleased to call for applications for its Academic Year 2017-2018 Annual Research Grant Competition for Undergraduate Students.
 These funds assist UMass Boston undergraduate students with expenses that they may incur while conducting research or working on a creative project.
-The application deadline is Monday, November 18, 2012, by 5:00 pm.
+The application deadline is Friday, November 17, 2017, by 5 p.m.
 Only completed applications will be accepted.
-Grant awards are expected to be announced by the end of the Fall 2013 semester and distributed during the month of January 2014.
+Grant awards will be announced by the end of the fall 2017 semester.

-Application Process: Submit the following three documents to: University Honors Program, Campus Center, Room 2002
+Application Process: Submit as PDF files the following three documents to email@example.com:

 - A letter of support from the student's faculty sponsor (faculty sponsors, please take special note of the "Eligibility" and "Allowed Uses" sections defined below)

-Eligibility: Students from all undergraduate colleges are eligible.
-Students need not be members of the Honors College.
+Eligibility: Students from all undergraduate colleges with 60 or more credits are eligible.
 Students are ordinarily expected to have a GPA of 3.0 or higher.

 Award Amounts: Funding is limited.
-Grants will not exceed $500.00, and most grants are smaller.
-In exceptional circumstances, grant requests totaling up to $1000.00 (materials and conferences) may be considered.
+Grants are typically in the $500-$1000 range, though many grants are smaller.
+In exceptional circumstances, grant requests totaling up to $1500.00 (materials and conferences in total) may be considered.
 Students may request funds for expenses that they have already incurred if they can provide receipts.
-Budget items should be explained, if they are not obvious.
-See next item.
-Funding is limited.
-Grants will not exceed $500.00, and most grants are smaller.
-In exceptional circumstances, grant requests totaling up to $1000.00 (materials and conferences) may be considered.
-Students may request funds for expenses that they have already incurred if they can provide receipts.
-Budget items should be explained, if they are not obvious.
-See next item.
+Budget items should be explained if they are not obvious.

-Allowable Uses of Funds: Categories of need for which funds may be sought include, but are not limited to: purchase of books, purchase of materials for experiments, payments to human subjects, Xeroxing, equipment, travel to archives, and travel to present projects at research conferences.
-Explain why books must be purchased rather than borrowed from libraries.
+Allowable Uses of Funds: Categories of need for which funds may be sought include, but are not limited to: purchase of books for research, purchase of materials for experiments, payments to human subjects, Xeroxing, equipment, travel to archives, libraries, or other research sites, and travel to present research results at national and regional conferences.
+Be sure to explain why books must be purchased rather than borrowed from libraries.
 Explain why materials for experiments are not normally stocked by the laboratory.

-With regard to the purchase of materials or equipment, please specify whether payment is to be made by reimbursement to the applicant or to the department or program.
+With regard to the purchase of chemical materials and equipment, payment will be made directly to the student's department.

-Decision making process and notification: All funding decisions are made by the Undergraduate Research Committee, a faculty-student committee.
-Students and/or sponsors may be contacted by the Committee if more information is needed during the process.
-Students will be notified of the Committee’s decision by e-mail.
-Decisions are expected by the end of classes in December and funds will be distributed during January 2014.
-All funds must be distributed by June 30, 2014.
+Decision making process and notification: All funding decisions are made by the Undergraduate Research Committee, which is a faculty committee.
+Students and/or sponsors may be contacted by the committee if more information is needed during the process.
+Students will be notified of the committee’s decision by email.
+Decisions will be announced by the end of the Fall 2017 semester.

-An Application Form and Detailed Instructions for completing and submitting the application are available by clicking on the appropriate link directly below as well as in in the Office of the University Honors Program located in the Campus Center, 2nd floor, room 2002.
+An Application Form and Detailed Instructions for completing and submitting the application are available by clicking on the appropriate link directly below.